jakesanghavi/COVID-19_Map/README.md

 # COVID-19_Map
-Tool to create GIFs of the spread of COVID-19 cases and deaths in both the USA and the world.
+Tool to create GIFs of the spread of COVID-19 cases and deaths in the USA.

 Credits: